Marieke87/GraduationProject/README.md

 The [RLdata](Results/RLdata) folder shows the raw data of the different experiments I ran, per setup.

 ### ParsingResults
-The [ParsingResults](Results/ParsingResults) folder shows the charts and tables as used in my thesis.
+The [ParsingResults](Results/ParsingResults) folder shows the charts and tables as used in my thesis:
 - [ExplorationExploitation](Results/ParsingResults/ExplorationExploitation) shows the tables and charts that show the ratio of exploration/exploitation in the different setups;
 - [PickResults](Results/ParsingResults/PickResults) shows the different picks of each setup.